jmalbarran/oracle-cicd-demo/README.md

 - Internet connection (required for gradle to be able to connect to maven central and download libs)
 - JDK 1.8
 - gradle
 - SQLcl version 20.4.
 This is the version comming inside SQL Developer version 20.4.
-NOTE: Version 21 has a bug avoiding to complete the demo
+NOTE: Version 21 has a bug avoiding to complete the demo (PATH variable needs to be updated to include sqlcl bin directory)
 - git

 # Setting up the demo environment